firstkingofrome/BSSA_Paper_reno_ShakeOut/README.md

 # BSSA_Paper_reno_ShakeOut
-Datasets associated with the BSSA paper on the Reno shake out
+Datasets associated with the BSSA paper on the Reno shake out.